 Buying and storing fennel

-Generally, the true season for fennel is fall and winter.
+Generally, this vegetable’s true season is fall and winter.
 Choose bulbs that are unblemished, without yellowing or browning; should be fragrant, firm, and rounded.
 Green feathery leaves at top should be bright green and not wilted.

 Refrigerate, unwashed and dry, wrapped in plastic bag up to 5 days.
 Baby fennel is more difficult to find; sometimes available in markets with large specialty produce items, or farm markets.